 Meditation as the highest practice of yoga attunes the rajarishis or subtle astral intuitive and discriminative powers that can get dulled and become unreceptive if asana is practiced alone or fragmented from meditation.
 This is precisely what humanity has experienced in the very recent past dark ages (kali yuga ending in AD 1700), mans consciousness has become limited to the mundane material world.

-As founder and director of Dancing Shiva I have instilled a yoga methodology in our programs that disseminates from the broader Vedantic teachings.
+As founder and director of Dancing Shiva, I have instilled a yoga methodology in our programs that disseminate from the broader Vedantic teachings.
 Such an approach leads the practitioner into the practice of meditation and the lifestyle that it rests upon, like the lotus flower that opens to the sun while floating in the pond.
 When the sun of integral sadhana (practice) shines upon the lotus of the mind, the petals of higher consciousness open but only with the support of the water or lifestyle that sustains it.

-I give much credit to Yogananda for re-birthing the modern connection yoga and ayurveda share; a cornerstone he laid almost a century ago in that proper education must teach humanity “how to live!”
+I give much credit to Yogananda for re-birthing the modern connection yoga and Ayurveda share; a cornerstone he laid almost a century ago in that proper education must teach humanity “how to live!”
 This is the hallmark of the science of Ayurveda.
 I also want to acknowledge the many direct disciples of Sri Swami Sivananda and most particularly Sri Swami Jyotirmayanandaji whom I have studied closely with for over a decade and for his propagation of an integral yoga in the purest form.
 Swami Jyotirmayananda is the last living disciple of Sri Sivananda's and is an enlightened gem of India's spiritual ideals.
-On the last days of 2017, during an unexpected meeting with Swamiji, I was given initiation (see image below) into my Sanskrit spiritual name, Maheshananda, meaning bliss-happiness through the grace of Shiva.
-Both yoga and ayurveda can be considered the highest dharmas (principles), when combined together produce a complete system for healing the body and promoting longevity (ayus) and for unifying the mind (yog) with all of existence.
+In the last days of 2017, during an unexpected meeting with Swamiji, I was given initiation (see image below) into my Sanskrit spiritual name, Maheshananda, meaning bliss-happiness through the grace of Shiva.
+Both yoga and Ayurveda can be considered the highest dharmas (principles) when combined together produce a complete system for healing the body and promoting longevity (ayus) and for unifying the mind (yog) with all of existence.